newsletter-glue/newsletter-glue/readme.txt

 == Changelog ==

+= 1.1.11, January 8, 2021 =

+* **Bug fix for Mailchimp:** Preview text was not displaying for newsletters sent via Mailchimp.
+This is now fixed.

 = 1.1.10, January 6, 2021 =

 * **Bug fix for Campaign Monitor:** Fixed a bug that caused newsletter to be sent to only one list when selecting multiple lists.